Deconstruction (building): Designing for deconstruction (DfD)

 An upstream approach to deconstruction can be implemented into buildings during their design process, known as designing for deconstruction (DfD).
 This is a current trend in sustainable architecture.
 DfD structures typically use simple construction methods combined with high-grade, durable materials.
 Separating layers of a building's infrastructure and making them visible can significantly simplify its deconstruction.
 Making components within systems separable also assists in being able to dismantle materials quickly and efficiently.
 This can be achieved by using mechanical fasteners such as bolts to connect parts.
 Allowing physical access to these fasteners is another necessary aspect of this design, as well as the use of standardized materials assembled consistently throughout the project.

 Consolidation of plumbing, HVAC, and other utility service points within a building reduces the need for long service lines, as well as points of entanglement and conflict with other building elements.
-Similarly, utilizing raised floor or dropped ceiling methods allows easier access to mechanical and electrical services, and can reduce the time needed to remove these components during the process of deconstruction.
+Similarly, using raised floor or dropped ceiling methods allows easier access to mechanical and electrical services, and can reduce the time needed to remove these components during the process of deconstruction.

 Some conventional construction methods and materials are difficult or impossible to deconstruct; the use of nails and adhesives significantly slows down the deconstruction process and can render unusable materials that could otherwise be reused.
 The presence of hazardous materials is also an obstacle for deconstruction.
 Using mixed material grades makes the process of identifying pieces for resale difficult.

 Some commercial buildings that have been designed according to DfD principles use built in anchor points and other features intended to provide additional fall protection options.
 Such design considerations can increase overall worker safety, and decrease amount of overall time spent on deconstruction.

 DfD not only enables the end of a building's life-cycle, but can also make the building easier to maintain and adapt to new uses.
 Saving the shell of a building or adapting interior spaces to meet new needs can reduce the environmental impact of new structures.

 Other approaches include modular building, like the Habitat 67 project in Montreal, Quebec, Canada.
 This was a residential structure consisting of separate, functional apartments that could be put together in a variety of ways.
 As people moved in or out, the units could be reconfigured as needed.